David Teacher: Honours

 Teacher was appointed MBE in the 2012 New Year Honours for services to charitable fundraising.

 In 2017 it was revealed that a group of volunteers had raised enough money to organise a modern reprise of Teacher's D-Day landing, consisting of him being driven on the same stretch of sand seventy-three years later.
 The entire project had been made possible with the support of an owner of a WWII Bedford QL, the same vehicle Teacher had driven ashore through deep water from an LCT landing craft on 6 June 1944.

 The entire reenactment was documented by Alexander, with the trip forging a very close friendship between the pair despite the substantial age difference, who continued to visit the continent together repeatedly over the following year with Alexander recording the trips for a planned documentary to be completed with the 75th anniversary of VE Day.
 However, with the COVID-19 pandemic causing all events and travel plans to be cancelled, and in early 2020, the RAF veteran suffered a fall at home at age 96 and was treated as an in-patient at Royal Oldham Hospital in Lancashire, where he was befriended by a young man who subsequently stole his only contact with his relatives and friends, his mobile phone.
 According to various newspaper reports, this event amid Teacher's lockdown isolation spurred Alexander on to writing a complete biography of his senior friend's life.

 Speaking to the BBC during the birthday celebrations for Teacher, Alexander said the veteran's volunteer work talking to visitors coming to the Imperial War Museum in Manchester, was of "incredible importance to him, because he felt it was important to educate their younger visitors about the perils of war and conflict".

+Salford City Council had collaborated with Teacher's long-time friend and carer, Richard Alexander (see above), with a view to screening a living tribute to the Juno Beach veteran, intended to be projected onto the front of their council building in the city for D-Day commemorations & celebrations on 6 June, 2024.
+Sadly, with Teacher's death only 13 days before, Alexander had to cut an entirely different film, which was successfully screened for the public on the arranged date.